alllex/smalltalk-use-cases/use-cases/c5-sharing-types-across-scopes/readme.md

 Allows code in init scripts to contribute and inspect data.
 This does not work though, as the Gradle plugin classloader isn't shared with the other scopes.

-### A plugin for settings scripts (`Plugin<Settings>`)
+### Some plugins for settings scripts (`Plugin<Settings>`)

 Allows code in settings scripts to contribute and inspect data.
 Will also automatically apply the project plugin to every project, unless the project chooses to skip auto-application (via `gradle.properties`).

-### A plugin for project build scripts (`Plugin<Project>`)
+### Some plugins for project build scripts (`Plugin<Project>`)

 Allows code in project build logic to contribute and inspect data.

 ## Build structure

-This basic build contains a few projects which we apply `ProjectPlugin` to.
+This basic build contains a few projects which we apply `ProjectPlugin` and  `ProjectPlugin2` to.
+We also apply `SettingsPlugin` in `settings.gradle.kts`, and additional included builds that do the same.

-We also apply `SettingsPlugin` in `settings.gradle.kts` And we try to apply `GradlePlugin` in the custom `custom.init.gradle.kts` script (specified via `gradle help -I custom.init.gradle.kts`), but that does not work due to incompatible classloaders.
+We try to apply `GradlePlugin` in the custom `custom.init.gradle.kts` script (specified via `gradle help -I custom.init.gradle.kts`), but that does not work due to different classloaders being used.

-### Included build

-There is also an included build `included-build1` meant to show the same plugin classloader seems to be used across different builds in the build tree.

 ## Testing

-This needs a build from the `(alllex/ip/smalltalk/type-nominal-project-models` branch.
+This needs a build from the branch that backs [this PR](https://github.com/gradle/gradle/pull/32235).

 `gradle help`

-should work.
+shows we get different type instances for `LanguageMetadata` across builds in a composite build, but only if we are careful and apply the same plugins everywhere (projects for cross-project compatibility, and settings for cross-build compatibility).

 However,